doug-square/dgsq.net/README.md

 RSS_ITEM_LIMIT=15 # Number of items to include in the RSS feed.
 RSS_INCLUDE_FULL_CONTENT="false" # Options: "true", "false".
 If set to "true", the full post content will be included in the RSS feed description instead of the excerpt.
 Useful for readers that consume entire posts via RSS.
 ENABLE_TAG_RSS=true # Options: "true", "false".
 If set to "true" (default), an additional RSS feed will be generated for each tag at `output/tags/<tag-slug>/rss.xml`.

+# Deployment configuration
+DEPLOY_AFTER_BUILD="false" # Options: "true", "false".
+Automatically deploy after a successful build.
+DEPLOY_SCRIPT=""           # Path to the deployment script to execute if DEPLOY_AFTER_BUILD is true.
 ```

 #### Date Format Examples